ashwath-ramesh/microchat.ai/README.md

 **What we track:**

 - **IP addresses**: Used for rate limiting
-- **Session IDs**: Random 16-bit identifiers for session request correlation
+- **Session IDs**: Random identifiers for session request correlation
 - **Bandwidth metrics**: Request/response sizes for system monitoring
-- **Messages**: Proxied to LLMs, stored in memory, deleted when session ends
+- **Conversation history**: Messages stored in memory with structured metadata to maintain conversation context and enable bandwidth optimization

 **What we DON'T store:**

-- **User identities**: No authentication, accounts, or tracking currently
+- **User identities**: No authentication, accounts, or tracking
-- **Persistent chat history**: Sessions are ephemeral - everything forgotten on disconnect
+- **Persistent chat history**: Sessions are ephemeral - all conversation data is held only in RAM
+- **Message logs**: Server logs contain operational metadata but never actual message content

 **Technical details:**

-- Sessions use random 16-bit IDs (65,536 possibilities) in memory only
+- Sessions use randomly generated IDs stored in memory only
-- No database - all state is held in RAM and cleared on disconnect
+- No database - all conversation state is held in RAM and cleared when sessions end
+- Structured message storage enables delta protocol optimization (sending only new messages)
 - TLS encryption for all client-server communication
-- Future versions may implement client-side caching for optimization
+- Automatic cleanup removes idle sessions to prevent memory buildup

 **Important limitations:**

 - Your messages ARE sent to LLM providers with their own data policies
 - IP-based rate limiting means shared networks (offices, cafes) share limits
-- Server logs may contain metadata (timestamps, errors) but never messages
+- Conversation history persists in server memory during active sessions for context and optimization
+- All data is ephemeral but may remain in memory until session cleanup occurs

 Never send passwords, API keys, or other sensitive information through any chat system.